wp-plugins/gwolle-gb/readme.txt

 Import is supported from:

 * DMSGuestbook.
-* WordPress comments from a specific page.
+* WordPress comments from a specific post, page or just all comments.
-* Gwolle-GB itself, with Export supported as well.
+* Gwolle-GB itself, with Export supported as well (CSV-file).

 Please note: At the moment, Gwolle-GB does *not* work with WordPress MU.